 A tool used to ‘paint’ adjustments on to an image manually, and one of the key adjustment tools in Lightroom, for example.
-You may need to choose the adjustments you want to make, e.g. exposure, saturation, clarity and so on before you start painting although non-destructive photo editors let you make changes to these settings afterwards too.
-You can change the size, softness and opacity of the Adjustment Brush.
+It’s called an adjustment brush here, but it could just be called ‘brush’ in other programs, or ‘masking brush’.
+You can choose the adjustments you want to make, e.g. exposure, saturation, clarity and so on before you start painting, or make changes to these settings afterwards too.

 Dodging and burning was a standard darkroom technique for black and white photographers, but it works just as well on colour shots.
 ‘Dodging’ is where you lighten selected areas of the image and ‘burning’ is where you darken them.
 With the Lightroom adjustment brush tool this is really easy to do, and you can control […]